 II.
-Neighborhood inclusivity and connectivity:
+Neighborhood inclusivity and connectivity (comments from neighbors):

-- Walking to nearby stores; neighborhood walkability. - Keeping sidewalks safe: Overgrowth and snow removal from pedestrian pathways.

-- Programs to help prevent neighbors from losing their residence and reduce spending on the homeless and their shelters! - Supporting help for the unhoused to become employed and self supporting. - Making the neighborhood more inclusive
+- Walking to nearby stores; neighborhood walkability. - Keeping sidewalks safe: Overgrowth and snow removal from pedestrian pathways. - Programs to help prevent neighbors from losing their residence and reduce spending on the homeless and their shelters! - Supporting help for the unhoused to become employed and self-supporting. - Making the neighborhood more inclusive

-Some areas of 'connectivity' are included in the Transportation section.
-Connectivity in this section pertains to mobility choices for neighbors such as connections between various parts of Shiloh Hills and proper maintenance of the structures needed for non motorized travel.
-This is covered in the Comprehensive Plan in Plan Chapter 11 (Neighborhoods) N 2 and N 4, Chapter 9 (Natural Environment) NE 13, Chapter 8 (Urban Design) DP 2.11, Chapter 3 (Land Use) LU 4.5
+Certain aspects of 'connectivity' are addressed within the Transportation section.
+In this section of the neighborhood plan, connectivity refers to the mobility options available for residents, including links between different areas of Shiloh Hills and the appropriate upkeep of the infrastructure required for non-motorized transportation.
+This topic is discussed in the Comprehensive Plan, specifically in Chapter 11 (Neighborhoods) N 2 and N 4, Chapter 9 (Natural Environment) NE 13, Chapter 8 (Urban Design) DP 2.11, and Chapter 3 (Land Use) LU 4.5.

-The areas of inclusivity in this section includes our neighbors being open in accepting diverse people when the City of Spokane or developers create services for any persons needing public assistance.
-This is covered in the Comprehensive Plan Chapter 11 (Neighborhoods) §11.2 and Chapter 10 (Social Health) SH 2.2
+This section addresses inclusivity by highlighting how our neighbors are receptive to embracing diverse individuals when the City of Spokane or developers establish services for those requiring public assistance.
+The topic of community inclusiveness is discussed in the Comprehensive Plan Chapter 11 (Neighborhoods) §11.2 and Chapter 10 (Social Health) SH 2.2

-A) Conectivity
+A) Connectivity